MdSamsuzzohaShayon/youthspike-event-management/README.md

 ### Ask
  - I have a bit confusion with subbing players.
 If I am a captain of a team and I have 8 players and 6 of them are assigned to different nets and 2 of the players are left behind, those 2 players are subbed players for all of next rounds.
 If I go to the next round I need to remove him from subbed player and let him play, only in that way we can get back the player.
 But I may be missed that point that a player can not sub off multiple times.
 However, if you create a video explaining the whole process of subbing off  if would be better for me to understand.
+ - Some of the errors you have mention in the text document are confusing.
+It is really easier for me for you find any error and show me that error on your screen via screenshot or screen video.
+Any way possible If I can see on your screen something is wrong I can fix that easily